grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-http/set-response-callback.md

 ---
 title: 'setResponseCallback( callback )'
 description: 'set responseCallback to mark responses as expected'
-excerpt: 'set responseCallback to mark responses as expected'
+description: 'set responseCallback to mark responses as expected'
 weight: 10
 ---